 Languages, Countries & Currencies

-While the global economy is increasingly global, most customers are still local and expect (to various degrees) to be served in the local language and currency.
+While the worldwide economy is increasingly global, most customers are still local and expect (to various degrees) to be served in the local language and currency, and to have goods shipped to their country.

 To support that experience using Dynamicweb Ecommerce you can create various entities: